 Mountains are awe-inspiring.
 They are nature at its rawest, mightiest and most spectacular form.
 If you are a hiker or a mountain lover, you’d know how addictive they are.
-For those who are skeptical about making a move and planning a trip to mountains, these 12 reasons to go on a trip to mountains will make it easier for you to decide.
+For those who are skeptical about planning a trip to mountains, these 12 reasons to go on a trip to mountains will make it easier for you to decide.

-However, before I begin , you might as well ask yourself why in the first place are you playing with the idea of traveling to the mountains?
+However, before we begin , you might as well ask yourself why in the first place are you playing with the idea of traveling to the mountains?

 Is it to get super “likable” Instagram pictures or to brag about your trip to mountains to people or just because everyone’s doing it?
 If the response to any of these questions is yes, it’s totally okay till you remember to have a good time and make yourself truly happy.

 I suppose it would be fine to share a picture of mountains before I start convincing you why Mountains ought to be your next destination.

 We are used to living in an environment where we are continually surrounded by polluted air, signals of all kinds(wifi, Bluetooth, microwave, and now I am immensely happy to welcome IoT, sarcasm intended), loud noises, synthetic smells and concrete jungles.
 Let’s be enveloped by myriad colors of nature, mellifluous sounds of rustling of leaves in the woods and chirping of birds, pure and refreshing air which is unaware of pollutants of the cities and the scents of pines and cedars once in a while?

 In case you plan a hiking or a trekking trip, you’d stuff your backpack with only the essentials.
 You’d cut on every unnecessary gadget, clothing, cosmetics, and luxury.
 This would not only mean staying away from undesirable stress and confusion but also give you a glimpse of what is important in life.